Wednesday 6th July 2022

 -Virginia Woolf, A Room of One’s Own (1929)

-We are delighted to welcome the four Aphras to Chawton House on 6 July, where they will be on display in the Library for all visitors to the house alongside rare editions of Behn’s works from the Chawton House collection.
+For one day only, the four Aphras, designed by Christine Charlesworth, Maurice Blik, Victoria Atkinson and Meredith Bergmann, will be on display in the Library at Chawton House alongside rare editions of Behn’s works from the Chawton House collection.

 In the evening, join us in the Great Hall to find out more about the life and works of this remarkable and pioneering woman, as Deputy Director Kim Simpson talks to Behn experts Professor Elaine Hobby and Charlotte Cornell.